Mascots speak out about Mr. Met controversy, fa...

 Mascots speak out about Mr. Met controversy, fan behavior

-... u’re team’s not playing well, you’re taking the abuse.”
-View photos New York Mets mascot Mr. Met was at the center of a controversy after the person behind th ...
+... much.
+If you’re team’s not playing well, you’re taking the abuse.”
+New York Mets mascot Mr. Met was at the center of a controversy after the person behind th ...

 Tweets